MattMoony/d4v1d/README.md

 python3 -m d4v1d
 ```

-To learn more about the commands and features you can use from here, take a look at the [docs](docs/USAGE.md).
+To learn more about the commands and features you can use from here, take a look at [USAGE.md](docs/USAGE.md).

 ## 🏗️ Structure

-The idea is to structure `d4v1d` as flexibly as possible, making it easy to exchange and add new components such as database connections, social-media platforms, etc.
+The idea is to structure `d4v1d` as flexibly as possible, making it easy to exchange and add new components such as database connections, social-media platforms, etc. More about the structure of platforms can be found in [PLATFORMS.md](docs/PLATFORMS.md).

 ## 🛣️ Roadmap